mue8010/No_Punt_Intended/README.md

 **Abandoned teams.** A manager who fails to set a legal starting lineup for **multiple weeks** without notice is considered to have abandoned the team.
 The commissioner will set optimal-projection lineups for the remainder of the season, and the manager forfeits any winnings and their invitation to return next year.

 **Tanking.** This league uses rolling waiver priority, which means losing confers no advantage; there is no draft lottery and no standings-based waiver reward.
 Deliberately fielding a weak lineup is therefore pointless, not prohibited.
-It does, however, violate the lineup obligation below.

-**Lineup obligation** Every manager owes the league a competitive lineup every week through Week 14, including managers eliminated from contention.
-Someone else's playoff seeding depends on it.

 ---
 ## 12. Disputes & Amendments

 - Disputes are raised in the league chat, not in private DMs, so the record is public.